Chicago Bears Fans Arrive At Training Camp

 CHICAGO (CBS) — “For us as players and coaches today marks a pretty cool time where the fans can come back to practice.
 You kinda feel the juice and the energy.”

-Bears head coach Matt Nagy is fired up to have some fans back at training camp Thursday morning.READ MORE: Eviction Moratorium Update: With CDC Extension Unlikely, What Will Happen To Renters?
+Bears head coach Matt Nagy is fired up to have some fans back at training camp Thursday morning.READ MORE: Sunshine Mills Recalls Six Brands Of Dog Food Over Mold Byproduct

 It’s the first of 14 practices when spectators are allowed past the hallowed gates of Halas Hall.

-Unlike in years past when camp was in Bourbonnais, it’s limited capacity and no player autographs because of COVID.READ MORE: Lightfoot Could Announce Vaccine Mandate For City Workers 'Soon'; Talks With Labor Unions Underway
+Unlike in years past when camp was in Bourbonnais, it’s limited capacity and no player autographs because of COVID.READ MORE: Piping Plover Chicks To Be Named Friday On Facebook Live

 Scary hours. 😈 pic.twitter.com/1GkJ6yCwCx